And I’m tired of saying I’m tired. But when I try to explain my situation right now those are the words I have. I’m so so tired.

 I cried and cried.
 The nausea had me incapacitated.
-I struggled to go to work, to show up for The Creative Doer, for Write Your Self.
-I struggled to find an answer to the impossible questions that kept looping in my mind: How could I do this?
-How could I go on?
-How could I possibly end it?
+I struggled to go to work, to show up for The Creative Doer, for Write Your Self, for therapy even, as the healing process seemed to ask more of me than I had to give.

 A desperate thought surfaced, suggesting that this could actually be my way out of it all.
 Having a baby would offer me a valid excuse to lay down my ridiculous workload and take a break.

-In the end, I didn’t get to choose.
-An early ultrasound showed that the fetus was not alive in my uterus.
+In the end, an early ultrasound showed that the fetus was not alive in my uterus.
 They gave me the pills that would abort it and sent me home.

-At some point, I think it was in the bathroom, with my forehead against the tiles, while the last of that pregnancy bled out of me, I couldn’t pray anymore.
-I couldn’t even cry.
+At some point, I think it was in the bathroom, with my forehead against the tiles, while the last of that pregnancy bled out of me, I couldn’t even cry anymore.
 I just begged.
 Stop.
 This is too much.
 Please stop.
 And the reply was instant.
 As soft as it was unyielding.
 No Anna.
 You stop.

 It was not a reproach.
 It was an invitation and grief and exhaustion had softened me enough to hear it.

 Yes.
 Stop hurting yourself like this.
 Stop re-creating a life you need to escape from.
 Stop trying to shoulder things you are unable to carry.